priyanshibora/eventhub/README.md

-﻿# EventHub Project
-College Event Hub
-College Event Hub is a web-based application that simplifies college event management by providing a centralized platform for students and administrators.
+COLLEGE EVENT HUB is a web-based application developed to simplify and automate college event management by providing a centralized platform for students and administrators.
+The system supports secure, role-based access where admins can create and manage events, while students can view events, register, and apply for volunteering.
+It includes features such as automated email notifications, responsive UI, and proper validation to ensure a smooth user experience.
+The project was built using HTML, CSS, JavaScript, Node.js, Express.js, and MySQL
-Features:
-Secure login with role-based access
-Event creation and management by admins
-Event registration and volunteer application by students Automated email notifications
-Responsive user interface
-Tech Stack:
-Frontend- HTML, CSS, JavaScript
-Backend- Node.js, Express.js
-Database- MySQL